International Tax

 Estate planning

 When moving abroad, it’s essential to have a Will in place to manage your worldwide assets.
 This includes assets remaining in South Africa and those located in other jurisdictions.
-Upon becoming a UK resident, creating a UK will to address your UK assets is crucial too.
+Upon becoming a UK resident, creating a will to address your UK assets is crucial too.

 Additionally, understanding estate taxes is vital.
 Consider the potential impact of both South African and UK estate taxes on your worldwide assets.